GodRishUniverse/bearml/README.md

 * Simple (double) based automatic differentiation for: addition, subtraction, multiplication and division
 * Tensor library with adddition, subtraction, equivalence check, broadcasting is applied to both addition and subtraction
 * Batched Matrix Multiplication for the CPU was implemented
-* Broadcasting of tensors for multiplication and addition and subtraction was implemented -
+* Broadcasting of tensors for multiplication and addition and subtraction was implemented
+* flattening operations were extended to match how Pytorch flatten works with keepdims and start and end dimension specifications

 ## What do we need to complete